Two-photon-interaction effects in the bad-cavity limit: Physical models

-\textit{Physical models.---}We study a system composed of a damped HO interacting via a resonant Jaynes-Cummings Hamiltonian with $N$ qubits in the bad cavity limit~\cite{Bonifacio1971(I),Bonifacio1971(II),ThesisAzouit2017}, comparing the one-photon (1ph) and two-photon (2ph) interaction cases.
+We study a system composed of a damped HO interacting via a resonant Jaynes-Cummings Hamiltonian with $N$ TLSs in the bad-cavity limit~\cite{Bonifacio1971(I),Bonifacio1971(II),ThesisAzouit2017}, comparing the one-photon (1ph) and 2ph interaction cases.
 The two models are described by the Hamiltonians

-where $l=1$ for the 1ph case and $l=2$ for the 2ph one, $\omega$ is the frequency of the HO and $l\omega$ the one of the qubits (i.e., we consider a resonant interaction in both cases), $g$ is the coupling parameter between the HO and the qubits, $a$ and $\ad$ are the usual annihilation and creation operators of a HO, while $J_z = \sum_{i=1}^{N} \sigma_z^{(i)}$ and $J_\pm = \sum_{i=1}^{N} \sigma_\pm^{(i)}$, where $\sigma_z$, $\sigma_-$, and $\sigma_+$ are, respectively, the $z$-Pauli, the lowering, and the raising operators of a qubit.
-The ground and the excited energy levels of each qubit are indicated, respectively, by $\ket{g}$ and $\ket{e}$.
-Moreover, we suppose that the HO and each qubit are each in contact with an independent thermal bath at temperature $T$ (equal for all baths) and that a resonant coherent pumping on the HO and an incoherent local pumping on the qubits are available.
-In the interaction picture, using a phenomenological approach \cite{BookBreuer2002,Rivas2010,Giorgi2020}, the master equation for the global density matrix $\rho_G$ is
+where $l=1$ for the 1ph case and $l=2$ for the 2ph one, $\omega$ is the frequency of the HO and $l\omega$ the one of the TLSs (i.e., we consider a resonant interaction in both cases), $g$ is the coupling parameter between the HO and the TLSs, $a$ and $\ad$ are the usual annihilation and creation operators of a HO, while $J_z = \sum_{i=1}^{N} \sigma_z^{(i)}$ and $J_\pm = \sum_{i=1}^{N} \sigma_\pm^{(i)}$, where $\sigma_z$, $\sigma_-$, and $\sigma_+$ are, respectively, the $z$-Pauli, the lowering, and the raising operators of a TLS.
+The ground and the excited energy levels of each TLS are indicated, respectively, by $\ket{g}$ and $\ket{e}$.
+In Appendix~\ref{APPSec:CircuitModel} we provide an example of a possible implementation with superconducting circuits~\cite{blais2020circuit} of the above Hamiltonian for the case $l=2$, by generalizing the study done in Ref.~\cite{PhysRevA.98.053859} to the case of more than one TLS.

+We suppose that the HO and each TLS are each in contact with an independent thermal bath at temperature $T$ (equal for all baths) and that a resonant coherent pumping on the HO and an incoherent local pumping on the TLSs are available.
+In the interaction picture, using a phenomenological approach \cite{BookBreuer2007,Rivas2010,Giorgi2020}, the master equation for the global density matrix $\rho_G$ is